LuisFloresV/Json-script-tool/README.md

 # Script tool to write a JSON file

 ## General info
-Easy tool to make GET Requests to an API and write a JSON file passing search parameters through the console.
+Easy tool to make GET Requests to an API and write JSON and CSV files passing search parameters through the console.

 ## Setup
 To run this project, install it locally using npm: